 Marriage and family therapists work with individuals, couples, or families who are coping with a wide range of problems including depression, anxiety, marital and relationship problems, child-parent conflict, and more.
 They assist their clients in better understanding how their personal behavior patterns may be influencing the behaviors of those around them.
 MFTs help their clients find new ways of thinking about and interacting with others—and ultimately lead more harmonious, fulfilling lives.

-Pacific Oaks' M.A. in MFT program provides students with a robust blend of theory and hands-on practice.
+Pacific Oaks' M.A. in Marriage and Family Therapy program provides students with a robust blend of theory and hands-on practice.
 The College maintains relationships with clinics and community agencies throughout the greater Los Angeles area to provide students with extensive opportunities for supervised fieldwork.
 Graduates are prepared to consider issues of social justice within family systems and to explore how those factors directly impact family dynamics and the mental health of each family member.

 The MFT program offers a deeply relational approach to teaching and learning.
 Just as research has demonstrated that the quality of the therapeutic relationship is the single critical factor in producing positive healing outcomes, Pacific Oaks believes that the quality of the academic relationships among students and instructors is the cornerstone of a transformative academic learning experience.

 - May be completed in as little as two-and-a-half years full time.